 One-Minute Side Braid

-Don't be fooled by how pretty this half-back hairstyle is.
+Don't be intimidated by how pretty this half-back hairstyle is.
 It takes 60 seconds.

 - If you're starting with freshly washed hair, grab a curl-enhancing wave spray, scrunch through damp hair, and then let air dry.

 - Part your hair naturally.
 Then grab a small section of hair on just one side of your head and begin braiding back toward the crown of your head.

 - Once you've gotten to the back of your head, pin the section of hair to secure the style before pulling top layers of your hair over it, so the pins are camouflaged by your curls.
 Voilà!
 You've got a model-worthy hairstyle à la Amber Heard.

 This effortless style perfectly suits a summer party or festival.
 (Plus, your bone structure will really shine.)
 To make it even funkier, secure with a chic, elevated scrunchie like Lupita Nyong'o did on the red carpet.

 - Start by brushing your hair to ensure a smoother texture.
 Like with look #2, you can tease the crown to create a lift.